 - a flat and sad demeanour, and quick to cry

-- physical indicators: they may walk with stooped shoulders and may take less pride in the way they look and in their general self-care routine
+- physical indicators: they may walk with stooped shoulders and may take less pride in the way they look and in their general self-care routine.

-Red flags for parents
+behavioural signals for parents

 Sadag provides this list of behavioural signals that can indicate a child needs help: